Weijo/Simple-p2p-blockchain/README.md

 # Simple-p2p-blockchain
-its so simple dude
+Its so simple dude

+## Features:
+- budget ass node discovery
+- noisy ass prints
+- web server visualisation of blockchain
+- code stolen from everywhere
+- does not do cryptocurrency
+- every node is both miner and a fullnode
+- 100% self-praise worthy

-# Instructions:
+## Instructions:
 ##### Compile the go file and run it as such
 Terminal 1
 ```shell